truenas/documentation/content/CORE/UIReference/TopMenu/UIPreferences.md

 ---
 title: "Interface Preferences"
-description: "Use the Interface Preferences screen to display a list of general preferences for your TrueNAS"
+description: "Use the Interface Preferences screen to display a list of general preferences for your TrueNAS."
 weight: 30
 aliases: /core/administration/uipreferences/
 tags: